“Find yourself a teacher, acquire for yourself a friend and judge each person according to their own merits.” Pirkei Avot 1:6

 Mentor Circle

-Mentors will participate in a Mentor Circle which will meet 3 times between September 2023 and May 2024.
+Mentors will participate in a Mentor Circle which will meet 3 times during the mentorship cycle, and a final gathering with all mentors and mentees at the end of the cycle.
 These sessions will be led by Jewish LearningWorks staff, and designed to support mentors and enhance their work with mentees as well as reach the intended goals and outcomes.

 Mentorship Pairings

 How are mentorship matches made?
-Jenni Mangel, Director of Educational Leadership at Jewish LearningWorks, will interview all mentee and mentor candidates.
+We interview all mentee and mentor candidates.
 Mentorship pairings will be made in order to best support the mentee based on information shared in the application, and initial conversation.

 Mentor-mentee relationships are unique in that they are often reciprocal, consistent and often enduring across years and roles.
 Generally, mentors will, currently or in the past, hold the same role that the mentee holds.